MeLlamoPablo/schedulebot/usage/usage-guide.md

 schedulebot-admin blacklist-remove @PromiseToBeGood#9876
 ```

+### config-mode

+If you're running the bot on Heroku, this will shut down the bot and turn on the setup site so you
+can make changes to the configuration.

+If you're not, this has no effect.
+Shutdown the bot manually and turn it on with `npm run setup`.

 ### kick

 The `kick` command is used to force an user to deny their attendance for an event.
 This is useful